BIOP/ijp-imagetoatlas/installation.md

 ![Setting elastix and transformix path in Fiji](./assets/img/fiji_elastix_transformix_path.png)

-This message should show up in the ImageJ console :
+This message should show up in the ImageJ console (and maybe errors for Cellpose, but that's not important):
 * `[INFO] Transformix	->	set :-)`
 * `Elastix	->	set :-)`

 Once elastix is installed, you can run [the following script](https://gist.githubusercontent.com/NicoKiaru/b91f9f3f0069b765a49b5d4629a8b1c7/raw/571954a443d1e1f0597022f6c19f042aefbc0f5a/TestRegister.groovy) in Fiji to test elastix functionality.
 Save the linked file with a `.groovy` extension, open it in Fiji, and run it.

----

-:warning: Can't get elastix to work on your local computer ?
-Don't give up yet, you can try automated registration without a local elastix install.
-Go to the step 4 of the documentation.

----

-#### 3b.
-Remote installation of Elastix

-It's possible to install elastix on a server, that can then be used as a central server.
-For the moment a public freely accessible registration server is available at the address [`https://snappy.epfl.ch`](https://snappy.epfl.ch) and can be used for automated registration.

-The procedure to install your own registration server will be detailed in the readme of the registration server github repo : [https://github.com/NicoKiaru/elastix_registration_server](https://github.com/NicoKiaru/elastix_registration_server) (TODO)

 ### 4. Setup ABBA in Fiji